 One of top Indiana recruits inks letter national letter of intent with Ladyjacks

-Amber Lemke is entering her fifth season as the head coach of the Stephen F. Austin bowling program, helping establish the Ladyjacks as one of the top programs in the nation.
+Amber Lemke has spent the past five seasons as the head coach of the Stephen F. Austin bowling program, helping establish the Ladyjacks as one of the top programs in the nation.

 The 2014-15 season proved to be one to remember for the Ladyjacks as SFA put together its best year in the six-year history of the program.
 The Ladyjacks set a program record with 82 wins on the year with a .678 winning percentage, marking the fourth-straight season Lemke’s Ladyjacks set a new program-best in both categories.